On-Prem Agent Installation Guide

 Step 3 - Deploy

-Since the On-Prem Agent is a Docker image/container, you can deploy it using any container orchestrator of your choice: plain Docker or with Docker Compose, Kubernetes, ECS, GCP Cloud Run, and so on.
+Since the On-Prem Agent is a Docker image/container, you can deploy it using any container platform/orchestrator of your choice: plain Docker or with Docker Compose, Kubernetes, ECS, GCP Cloud Run, and so on.

 - Docker